zhcmeng/smolagents/docs/source/conceptual_guides/react.md

 React process involves keeping a memory of past steps.

 > [!TIP]
-> Read [Open-source LLMs as LangChain Agents](https://huggingface.co/blog/open-source-llms-as-agents) blog post to learn more about ReAct agents.
+> Read [Open-source LLMs as LangChain Agents](https://huggingface.co/blog/open-source-llms-as-agents) blog post to learn more about multi-step agents.

 Here is a video overview of how that works: